Brain Aging – Is There Such A Thing As The Fountain of Youth?

 The short answer is yes.
 Our lifestyle can and will trigger more rapid brain aging.

 For example, eating a diet of processed foods, sugar, saturated fats, and simple carbs promotes inflammation.
-Low-stage inflammation powered by an unhealthy diet accelerates inflammaging and brain degeneration (5).
+Low-stage inflammation powered by an unhealthy diet accelerates inflammaging and cognitive issues (5).

 What are the symptoms of brain aging?